WebberZone/top-10/readme.txt

 * New: Support for WPML to return the correct language ID.
 Thanks to Tony Flags' <a href="https://wordpress.org/support/topic/top-10-and-languages-in-wpml?replies=11#post-6622085">code snippet</a>.
 * Modified: Plugin will attempt to pull the correct size image when fetching the first image in a post
 * Modified: Deprecated "Always display latest post count in the daily lists"
+* Modified: timthumb has been deprecated.
+The script is no longer packaged within Top 10
 * Fixed: Bug in tracking code when not using Ajax
 * Fixed: Bug in admin column did not check for the blog_id
 * Fixed: Bug where default thumbnail location was not correctly saved